rod-meaney/cp-led-matrix/README.md

 I really had the following ambitions with this project
 * Simple to build - extremly low entry to achive maximum results
 * First and foremost - provide the ability to see the next three Trams coming at the end of my street (totally Melboure/Australia based).
 This deeply effects my family in the morning and its usefullness is the only reason I am allowed a LED matrix in the living/dining area's in the house.
-  - The trams run on raods and have real time updates and one can be coming in 15 minutes, then 3 minutes later it is due in 5 minutes - it is traffic dependant.
+  - The trams run on roads and have real time updates and one can be coming in 15 minutes, then 3 minutes later it is due in 5 minutes - it is traffic dependant.
 * Make it easy to integrate with phone widgets - quick and easy to turn it on/off
 * Make it easy to add new functionality